Short answer

 Ecosystem

-Related official ecosystem sources
+Related ecosystem sources

 Used carefully to avoid overstating relationships.